dawsonren/TSP_Tabu/README.md

 To run the mypy type check, run the command `mypy .`

 With some simple benchmarking, I've found that the simple compilation step reduces the solution time by 1.5x, which is non-negligible.
 However, the effort required to fully utilize Cython syntax is probably not worth the effort at this stage.
-Instead, being conscious of vectorization and parallelism is probably the easier way to go, for example see the `_slow_cost()` and `cost()` methods of the TSP class in `tsp.py`.
+Instead, being conscious of vectorization and parallelism is probably the easier way to go, for example see the improved `cost()` method of the TSP class in `tsp.py`.

 For this reason, the code in `/pyx` are not currently being developed.